Unlocking Efficiency: How an RFP Tool Transforms Your Proposal Process

 The dangerous part of AI-generated content is hallucination—the model inventing plausible-sounding but factually wrong information.
 Enterprise RFP responses can't have this risk when you're making contractual commitments.

-Our approach: Large language models assemble responses only from your approved content library.
+The solution: Large language models assemble responses only from your approved content library.
 If the system doesn't have a verified answer, it flags the question for SME input instead of guessing.
 This "bounded generation" approach maintains accuracy while automating repetitive content.

 3. Workflow Orchestration Across Subject Matter Experts